Abandoned Call

 Erlang Calculator

 A simple calculator in Excel spreadsheet format.
-It will allow you to work out both raw and total number of agents for any call volume, as well as the Predicted Service Level for provided number of agents and the probability that a call has to wait.
-Learn more about how to calculate your call center staffing
+It will allow you to work out both the raw and total number of agents for any call volume, as well as the Predicted Service Level for a provided number of agents and the probability that a call has to wait.

 FCR – First Call (Contact) Resolution

-First Call (Contact) Resolution is a percentage measure that shows how many customer queries call (contact) center managed to answer at the first time of asking.
+First Call (Contact) Resolution is a percentage measure that shows how many customer queries the call (contact) center answered during the first contact.
 Learn more about how to improve FCR

 Handled Calls